chunyinlai1997/comp90054-pacman-contest/README.md

-# UoM COMP90054 AI Planning for Autonomy - Pacman Project Template
+# UoM COMP90054 AI Planning for Autonomy - Pacman Project

 This repository is used by students to fork their own repository to work for the team submission.